S-PScripts/lua-scripts-old/README.md

-This is a list of all the lua scripts I've made.
+This is a list of all the lua scripts I've made for Roblox!

-If you want to contact me:
-Roblox: ScriptingProgrammer
-Youtube: TS2021_ME
+Note: This will be empty for a few months.